-- Web and Publicity Chair of ESSA 2023, the 4th Workshop on Extreme-Scale Storage and Analysis, to be held in 2023 in conjunction with IPDPS 2023. - Poster and Student Program Co-Chair of ICPP 2022, the International Conference on Parallel Processing.
+- Web and Publicity Chair of ESSA 2023, the 4th Workshop on Extreme-Scale Storage and Analysis, to be held in 2023 in conjunction with IPDPS 2023. - Co-organizer of the SuperCompCloud BoF on Interoperability of Supercomputing and Cloud Technologies, held in conjunction with SC'23, Denver (CO, USA).